 Min Sook Park

-Master of Library and Information Science, Florida State University
+Master of Science in Library and Information Studies, Florida State University

 Dr. Min Sook Park is an assistant professor in the School of Information Studies at the University of Wisconsin-Milwaukee.
-Dr. Park’s interdisciplinary academic commitment falls under the area of health informatics by drawing from the interconnections of the traditional research areas of behavioral science and knowledge organization in the field of Information Studies with data science, social computing, and information technologies.
-These research areas are all interconnected in a way that contributes to and accelerates data-driven and computationally intensive approaches to health informatics research.
-To effectively leverage people’s wisdom hidden in the scaled data generated by health information users, Dr. Park employs computational data analytic methods such as text mining, natural language processing, database techniques, and semantic network analysis.
+Dr. Park’s interdisciplinary academic commitment falls under the area of health informatics by drawing from the interconnections of the traditional research areas of behavioral science and knowledge organization in the field of Information Studies, along with data science, social computing, and information technologies.
+These research areas are all interconnected in a way that contributes to and accelerates data-driven computationally intensive approaches to health informatics research.
+To effectively leverage people’s wisdom hidden in the scaled data generated by information users, Dr. Park employs computational data analytic methods such as text mining, natural language processing, database techniques, and semantic network analysis.
 Her teaching interests include data science, information technologies, health informatics, knowledge organization, and information behavior.

 INFOST 350 Introduction to Application Development